 Today, we will be stepping on the foothills of worlds’ 7th tallest mountain, Mount Dhaulagiri (8167 m).
 We trek through icy glaciers path and climb skyward which will be tougher.
 Once we reach Dhaulagiri Base Camp, we eyewitness the impressive north face of Dhaulagiri I (8,167 m) dominating the skyline to your right and its ranges (Dhaulagiri II, III and V) surrounding the horizon.

-We spend another night in Hidden valley for proper acclimatization and rest hat our body seeks to cope up with while gaining altitude gradually.
+We spend another night in Hidden valley for proper acclimatization as our body seeks to cope up with while gaining altitude gradually.
 We hike around the valley and spend the afternoon giving a good rest to our body.

 Today, we climb another adventure Dhampus pass with an altitude of 5250 m overlooking the deep gorge of Kali Gandaki Valley and Annapurna range.
 Moving on, a steep and rocky climb will eventually leads us to Dhampus High Camp.